-Fiji draws travellers in time and time again as one of the hotspots of the South Pacific, home to eons of luxury hotels as well as smaller, eco retreats.
+Fiji draws travellers in time and time again as one of the hotspots of the South Pacific, home to luxury hotels as well as smaller, eco retreats.
 There’s something for everyone here.
 There is a strong Indian influence in the culture and cuisines of Fiji as indentured labourers were brought to the island when it was under British colonial rule.

 If you’re a rugged explorer who likes to try something different, head out to Tonga or Samoa for a truly authentic taste of island life.
 Mass tourism hasn’t reached these island nations either, and they’re full of unspoiled sites of natural beauty such as swimming holes and waterfalls.

 The Cook Islands offers a little bit of both worlds – while it is a tourist destination, it’s never crowded and its white-sand beaches such as those at Aitutaki Lagoon are regarded as some of the best in the world.

 The best time to visit the South Pacific is from May to October in what’s considered the dry season.
 The rest of the year can be a bit hot and humid as well as being prone to tropical storms.
 The wet season is also hurricane season, which is something to keep in mind if you are booking your... view